 Or they don't feel they are good enough as they are which is cloaked in statements like, "I dont have my website up," or "I dont have my business cards."
 Translation: I don't feel like I am enough right now.

 All you need to do is begin to talk to people about what you do.
 Say you are available, have a figure in mind that you will charge per hour to give them a taste of what you have to offer; be willing even to give it for free in exchange for a testimonial, to get your feet wet.

-t is better to get out there and make a bunch of mistakes and learn and grow (yes, even in public), than it is to be frustrated not doing what you want to do, knowing you are needed, especially now.
+It is better to get out there and make a bunch of mistakes and learn and grow (yes, even in public), than it is to be frustrated not doing what you want to do, staying home knowing you are needed, especially now.